-ERG estimates that over 160 acres of bogs will be inundated by about 2050 with an annual revenue loss of \$830,000, and 410 acres of bogs will be inundated by about 2100 with an annual revenue loss of over \$2 million.

-In addition, many manufacturers throughout Massachusetts rely on these cranberries to produce cranberry-based products, so the overall economic impact would expand beyond directly lost revenue.
+Economic impact from cranberry bog loss due to sea level rise Over 160 acres of bogs will be inundated by about 2050 with an annual revenue loss of \$830,000, and 410 acres of bogs will be inundated by about 2100 with an annual revenue loss of over \$2 million.
+In addition, many manufacturers throughout Massachusetts rely on these cranberries to produce cranberrybased products, so the overall economic impact would expand beyond directly lost revenue.